Peppermint Oil for Rats

 View full detailsThe most potent essential oils for bug control contain eugenol, citronellal, and geraniol.
-These aromas are known to keep bugs away, and they can be most effective at deterring ants, flies, and mosquitoes.
+These aromas are known to keep bugs away, including ants, flies, and mosquitoes.
+If you’re hoping to deter rodents like rats or mice, peppermint oil is a powerful choice for preventing pests from entering your home.

-Choosing essential oils for bugs doesn’t need to be confusing.
-Our answers to the most frequently asked questions about essential oils for bugs can help you put your concerns to rest.
+Choosing essential oils for bugs and pests doesn’t need to be confusing.
+Our answers to the most frequently asked questions about essential oils for bugs and pests, including mice and other rodents, can help you put your concerns to rest.

-Essential oils can deter bugs, as bugs generally avoid the compounds found in these oils.
-Essential oils are often used in commercial bug deterrent products as well as homemade bug deterrents.
+Essential oils can deter bugs and pests, as they generally avoid the compounds found in these oils.
+Essential oils are often used in commercial bug deterrent products as well as homemade bug and pest deterrents.

 You can use essential oils as a natural alternative to bug spray by mixing the essential oils into a spray (ideally with a carrier oil, water, or alcohol) to dilute them.
 Typically, you will need to reapply your bug spray a little more often than you would with a commercial bug spray that utilizes harsher chemicals.